FabioNotaro2001/SoftwareArchitecturesAndPlatform-Assignment3-OptionalPart/README.md

 The repository includes the following key documents:

-- **Agents for DDD.pdf**: A comprehensive PDF document detailing the integration of agents in Domain-Driven Design.
+- **Agents for DDD.pdf** -> a comprehensive PDF document detailing the integration of agents in Domain-Driven Design
-- **Agents for DDD.pptx**: A PowerPoint presentation summarizing the key concepts and findings from the PDF document.
+- **Agents for DDD.pptx** -> a PowerPoint presentation summarizing the key concepts and findings from the PDF document.

 ## How to Use